 Half the battle of golf is having the right equipment to enjoy your game.
 Having the right clubs, golf bag, tees and other equipment can make all the difference in how you play and how you score.

-A typical set of golf clubs, as set by the rules of golf, will usually include 14 clubs.
-This set is comprised of 12 clubs that every set will include and a couple extras of the golfer’s preference.
+A typical set of clubs, as set by the rules of golf, will usually include 14 clubs.
+This set is comprised of 12 clubs that every set will include and a couple of extras of the golfer’s preference.

 Long Distance Woods